mozilla/datazilla/docs/architecture.rst

            "...more SQL statements..."
     }

 The string, ``perftest``, in ``perftest.selects.get_product_test_os_map`` refers to the SQL file name to load in `/datazilla/model/sql <https://github.com/mozilla/datazilla/tree/master/datazilla/model/sql>`_.
-The SQL in perftest.json can also be written with placeholders and a string replacement system, see [datasource] [5] for all of the features available.
+The SQL in perftest.json can also be written with placeholders and a string replacement system, see `datasource <https://git    hub.com/jeads/datasource>`_ for all of the features available.